macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

 #### Stage overview

-First, we ingest two compressed wsb posts data set (posts and comments are stored speratly) from the S3 bucket we created (We upload the existing dataset into the S3 bucket)
+First, we ingest two compressed wsb posts data set (posts and comments are stored speratly) from the [S3 bucket](s3a://wsb-research-data-shef-20250522/) we created (We manually upload the existing dataset into the S3 bucket)

 We then decode them on a Spark cluster, and keep only the columns we need.
 After merging the streams, we use a vectorised regex to pull every `$TICKER` mention: